Airline industry bets on digitization as lost baggage rates nearly double

 Sita developed the WorldTracer Auto Reflight system in direct response to the high mishandling rates seen in shipments.
 This solution automatically identifies bags that are unlikely to make it to the connecting flight.
 So the technology plans and reships the bags on the next available basis, using the existing bag tag and keeping the passenger informed.

-SITA estimates that automating forwarding operations could save the industry up to $30 million per year.
+SITA estimates that automating forwarding operations might save the industry up to $30 million per year.
 The recent partnership between Lufthansa and the company, which uses the technology, aims to digitize the manual process of forwarding bags.
 In addition, the results of the Proof of Concept of the solution suggest that 70% of luggage lost from Lufthansa, at Munich Airport, in Germany, can be automatically reboarded.

 Post Views: 94